25prabhu10/notes/docs/Languages/CSS/CSS.md

    ```

 4. **ID Selector**: Matches an element whose id attribute has a value that matches the one specified after the pound or hash symbol (`#`)
-   - As all ids inside a HTML are unique, avoid using same id for multiple elements
+   - As all ids inside HTML are unique, avoid using same id for multiple elements

    ```css
    #ok {